-- 1. The advisor, advocate or legal representative may be present to advise the student and may participate in all aspects of the proceeding but shall not testify for the student.
-The advisor, advocate or legal representative cannot serve in any other role, including as a witness, an investigator, decider of fact, hearing officer, member of a committee or panel convened to hear or decide the charge or any appeal.student is responsible for presenting their own information.
-Advisors are not permitted to speak or participate directly in any proceeding.
-An advisor may not act as a witness.
-An advisor's attempt to participate in a proceeding by speaking, presenting information, or otherwise intervening in the proceeding is grounds for the advisor being required to leave.
-In such event, the proceeding will continue without the advisor present, and the advisor's absence shall not require a delay or affect the validity of the proceedings. - (g) The decision of Responsible or Not Responsible shall be based solely on the information presented during the hearing or meetingproceedings. - (h) The decision of any committee, hearing bodypanel, or designated University official, is not a recommendation but is an official action and shall be presented to the student in writing within fourteen (14) business days following the hearing or meetingproceeding.
+- The advisor, advocate or legal representative may be present to advise the student and may participate in all aspects of the proceeding but shall not testify for the student.
+The advisor, advocate or legal representative cannot serve in any other role, including as a witness, an investigator, decider of fact, hearing officer, member of a committee or panel convened to hear or decide the charge or any appeal. - (g) The decision of Responsible or Not Responsible shall be based solely on the information presented during the hearing or meeting. - (h) The decision of any committee, hearing panel, or designated University official, is not a recommendation but is an official action and shall be presented to the student in writing within fourteen (14) business days following the hearing or meeting. - (i) Appeal. - The student may appeal the decision of any committee, hearing panel, or designated University official, in writing, within ten (10) business days from the date of the decision to the Dean of Students or other designated senior University administrator, as appropriate, unless otherwise proscribed.

-(i) Appeal.

-- 1. The student may appeal the decision of any committee, hearing bodypanel, or designated University official, in writing, within ten (10) business days from the date of the decision to the Dean of Students or other designated senior University administratorofficial, as appropriate, unless otherwise proscribed.
 No person may hear or decide an appeal if they conducted or participated in the conduct proceeding being reviewed on appeal. - 2.
-At the conclusion of the appeals process regarding violations of the Student Code of Conduct, the decision of the Dean of Students or other designated senior University administratorofficial shall be final and the student's conduct matter shall be disposed of through a final order signed by the Vice President for Student Affairs.
-The final order shall include notice to the student of the right to appeal to an external judicial forum, as appropriate. - 3.
-In cases where the student selects informal disposition of the case, the student is limited to appealing the sanctions. - (j) A student shall remain eligible to attend classes and University activities pending the University's conduct decision, and until any appeal is concluded except as set forth below: - 1.
-In cases where the Vice President for Student Affairs determines that the health, safety, or welfare of the student or a member of the university community is involved, the student may be temporarily suspended or expelled from classes and/or University activities.
+At the conclusion of the appeals process, the decision of the Dean of Students or other designated senior University administrator shall be final and the student's conduct matter shall be disposed of through a final order signed by the Vice President for Student Affairs.
+The final order shall include notice to the student of the right to appeal to an external judicial forum, as appropriate.

-- 2. In cases where the sanction(s) determined by the University official(s) in the conduct decision include either suspension or expulsion, the student's privileges at the University, including the ability to attend classes and engage in University activities may be revoked. - (k) If a student's privileges are temporarily revoked as described in paragraph(1)(j)2. above, but the student is subsequently found not responsible for the violations, the University will: - 1.Correct any record of the change in enrollment status in the student's permanent records and reports in a manner compliant with state and federal laws; and - 2.Refund to the student a pro rata portion of any charges for tuition and outof-state fees, as appropriate, if the temporary revocation or suspension of the student's ability to attend classes lasts for more than ten (10) business days. - (2) Additional due process protections, as may be provided by regulation or policy of the Board of Governors, shall also be applicable to cases involving academic dishonesty or violations of the Student Code of Conduct as indicated by said regulation.
+- 3. In cases where the student selects informal disposition of the case, the student is limited to appealing the sanctions. - (j) A student shall remain eligible to attend classes and University activities pending the University's conduct decision, and until any appeal is concluded except as set forth below: - 1.
+In cases where the Vice President for Student Affairs determines that the health, safety, or welfare of the student or a member of the university community is involved, the student may be temporarily suspended or expelled from classes and/or University activities. - In cases where the sanction(s) determined by the University official(s) in the conduct decision include either suspension or expulsion, the student's privileges at the University, including the ability to attend classes, in-person or online, and engage in University activities may be revoked. - (k) If a student's privileges are temporarily revoked as described in paragraph (1)(j)2. above, but the student is subsequently found not responsible for the violations, the University will: - Correct any record of the change in enrollment status in the student's permanent records and reports in a manner compliant with state and federal laws; and - 2.
+Refund to the student a pro rata portion of any charges for tuition and outof-state fees, as appropriate, if the temporary revocation or suspension of the student's ability to attend classes lasts for more than ten (10) business days.

+(2) Additional due process protections, as may be provided by regulation or policy of the Board of Governors, shall also be applicable to cases involving academic dishonesty or violations of the Student Code of Conduct as indicated by said regulation.
 Refer to Board of Governors Regulation 6.0105.